paulsengroup/nchg-nf/README.md

 - **cytoband**: path to a [cytoband](https://software.broadinstitute.org/software/igv/cytoband) file.
 Used to mask centromeric regions.
 - **assembly_gaps**: path to a BED file with the list of assembly gaps/unmappable regions.

-Note that NCHG by default uses the `MAD-max` filter to remove bins with suspiciously high or low marginals, so providing the above files is usually not requirerd.
+Note that NCHG by default uses the `MAD-max` filter to remove bins with suspiciously low marginals, so providing the above files is usually not requirerd.

 - **mad_max**: cutoff used by NCHG when performing the `MAD-max` filtering.
 - **bad_bin_fraction**: bad bin fraction used by NCHG to discard domains overlapping with a high fraction of bad bins.